China's drone export rules are easy to summarize badly because there are two separate files in play.

 That combination tells you the state is trying to do two things at once:

-- reduce friction on parts of the civilian consumer market,
+1. reduce unnecessary friction on parts of the ordinary civilian consumer market,

-- keep a tighter hand on configurations that matter more for mapping, inspection, dual-use sensitivity, or strategic supply-chain scrutiny.
+2. keep a tighter hand on configurations that matter more for mapping, inspection, precision measurement, dual-use sensitivity, or strategic supply-chain scrutiny.

 This is consistent with the broader Chinese drone story in 2026.
-China still wants to lead the drone industry.
-It does not want civilian drone exports to drift into military or politically sensitive end uses without more control.
+China still wants to lead civilian and industrial drone manufacturing.
+It also wants more control over configurations that can drift into military, surveillance, precision-measurement, or politically sensitive end uses.

 Why Resellers Should Stop Thinking In "DJI Or Not DJI" Terms